 Another option?
 Combine the two approaches above by using purple veggies as natural food coloring.
 Add a spoonful of pureed beets to your white bean dip: bonus points if you use ghost and pumpkin cookie cutters to make your own Halloween-themed pita chips.
 Or use ube, a deep purple yam, to add bright purple color to your desserts.

-And, psst – if you love the all-natural aspect of DIY food coloring but would rather save time for trick 'r treating, try our Colors From Nature food coloring instead.
+And, psst – if you love the all-natural aspect of DIY food coloring but would rather save time for trick 'r treating, try our Nature's Inspiration food coloring instead.

 An array of purple dishes are bound to delight your guests.
 A Peruvian purple potato soup looks right at (haunted) home on any Halloween menu, and features complex flavors from Peruvian seasoning that are sure to impress.
 Serve it with a few purple sides – like this purple potato salad or purple corn spring rolls – for a spooky but sophisticated first course.